caiofranca5/SteganographyKit/README.md

     /// Encodes a message into an image.
     /// - Parameters:
     ///   - message: The message to be encoded.
+(String)
     ///   - image: The image in which the message will be encoded.
+(UIImage)
     /// - Returns: An image with the encoded message or nil if the operation fails.

     let imageWithHiddenMessage = SteganographyManager.encodeMessage(message, inImage: image)